aws-samples/aws-builders-fair-projects/reinvent-2019/sign-and-speak/README.md

 **Q:What platform has the UI been tested on?**

 **A:** The UI has been tested to work on Windows 10, with Mozilla Firefox browser.
-Its tested to work in the AWS Sydney Region.
+It's tested to work in the AWS Sydney Region.

 **Q:** I only see a rotating circle on the UI!
 Help!

-**A:** Check the following steps have been performed correctly
+**A:** Check the following steps have been performed correctly:
 - Verify that all the lambda function code has been updated correctly
 - Verify that the S3 Bucket triggers for inferSign-cf and python-video-to-grid-shell-cf are created
 - Verify that you have changed the runtime language of lambda function python-video-to-grid-shell-cf to Python 3.8